Skip to main content

 • Data Source Layer: This layer securely connects to the Snowflake data warehouse using a Snowflake-JDBC secure link with local authentication.
 It handles both shared and customer-specific data, ensuring that data operations are performed within the same region (us-east-1) to optimize performance and reduce latency.

-Sharing Data with Secure Data Sharing
+Secure Data Sharing Process

 Prerequisites for secured Data sharing